Type 2 diabetes isn’t like a broken leg. It’s not an injury that happens without any warning in a split second. Quite the opposite!

 Sub-Optimal Insulin Sensitivity

 Sub-optimal insulin sensitivity is extremely common, but unfortunately, it’s rarely identified or diagnosed.
-In this stage of type 2 diabetes, your blood sugar levels are still within a “normal” range under 100 mg/dl, but they’re increasing relative to your own previous healthy blood sugar levels.
-Your morning blood sugar level might creep from 70 mg/dl to 76 mg/dl.
+In this stage of type 2 diabetes, your blood glucose levels are still within a “normal” range under 100 mg/dl, but they’re increasing relative to your own previous healthy blood glucose levels.
+Your morning blood glucose level might creep from 70 mg/dl to 76 mg/dl.

 This increase isn’t enough to get the attention of a regular doctor, nor is it enough to cause symptoms you’d immediately notice.
 Instead, a silent and invisible process of diminishing insulin sensitivity takes place uncontrolled.